-Tracking the application Once the application's been submitted, there isn't much to do other than sit back and wait.
+Once the application's been submitted, there isn't much to do other than sit back and wait.
 Different universities have different criteria on when they make their decisions and their timelines can vary, so responses to applications won't be made at the same time.
 Don't worry if your child's friends get replies before you do: a delay in response does not necessarily imply bad news.

 There are firm deadlines and, in the event that universities haven't responded by the appropriate deadline, their response is automatically deemed as a rejection.
 On this basis, it could well be worth telephoning them a few days ahead of the deadline if there has been no news to ensure there hasn't been an error in losing the application.

 UCAS records progress and status through their online programme "track" which has a secure login.
 At present there is no track app for phones.
 It needs to be accessed online.

 Universities will make either a conditional offer (the application is accepted so long as the student achieves a certain level of grades when taking sixth form qualifications) or unconditional - the application is accepted and either the student has already met their minimum requirements (for example, if they have already taken their exams) or there are no pre-requisites notwithstanding exams have not yet been taken.
-Whilst an unconditional offer ahead of final examinations is good news for a child because it eliminates additional pressure ahead of exam time, it can be bad news for you (and them!) in that the incentive to work hard and achieve the best sixth form grades possible is no longer necessary. ack your application f
+Whilst an unconditional offer ahead of final examinations is good news for a child because it eliminates additional pressure ahead of exam time, it can be bad news for you (and them!) in that the incentive to work hard and achieve the best sixth form grades possible is no longer necessary.

-It's worth remembering that whilst sixth form grades may no longer play a part in university entry with an unconditional offer, they will still be considered by future employers - especially if the grade of degree obtained was mediocre.
+It's worth remembering that whilst sixth form grades may no longer play a part in university entry with an unconditional offer, they will still be considered by future employers - especially if the final degree grade eventually obtained is mediocre.

 Once all the offers are in, it's decision time.
-Your child can only accept a maximum of two offers - one "first choice" (or firm) offer and, in the case this is conditional, an insurance offer in case they don't meet the entry requirements specified in their first choice.
-If their first choice is an unconditional offer, there is no need to accept other offers but this also means that they cannot opt for an insurance place or be entered into Clearing (unless they do much better than predicted and their results surpass expectations, in which case they can either accept the place offered or go for a different course through the UCAS "adjustment" process).
+Your child can only accept a maximum of two offers - one "first choice" (or firm) offer and, if this is conditional, an insurance offer in case they don't meet the entry requirements specified in their first choice.
+If their first choice is an unconditional offer, there is no need to accept other offers but this also means that they cannot opt for an insurance place or be entered into Clearing.

 Universities making any remaining offers must be notified that their offers have not been accepted.

-Key terms:
+Conditional offer

-Conditional offer An offer has been made, but your child must meet the requirements set out in the offer - usually exam grades.
-Unconditional offer An offer has been made and your child's place has been confirmed regardless of exam performance.
+An offer has been made, but your child must meet the requirements set out in the offer - usually exam grades.

+Unconditional offer

+An offer has been made and your child's place has been confirmed regardless of exam performance.
 There may be some conditions attached to this type of offer, such as selecting the university as your child's first choice.

+Invitation received

-Invitation received Your child has been invited for an interview.
+Your child has been invited for an interview.

+Unsuccessful

-Unsuccessful Your child has not been successful.
+Your child has not been successful.
 The reason will usually be shown in UCAS Track.